Boost Feature Adoption: Deeplink-Driven Discovery Campaigns with Amply

 02 Mar 2025

 You shipped that new export feature three sprints ago.
 The engineering team celebrated.
 Product wrote a changelog entry.
 And yet, looking at your analytics dashboard, barely 8% of active users have tried it.
 Sound familiar?
-You're not alone.
-Research consistently shows that up to 60-80% of app features go largely undiscovered by users, not because the features lack value, but because users never find them.
+A large share of features shipped into a mature app quietly stay undiscovered — not because they lack value, but because users never stumble onto them inside their existing habit loop.

 In this guide, we'll walk through a practical pattern for driving feature adoption using Amply's deeplink-driven discovery campaigns.
 Instead of hoping users stumble onto your best work, you'll proactively guide them there at exactly the right moment in their journey.